VA Home Loans in the Carolinas

 The bill that created VA home loans was enacted in 1944, but it has changed significantly over the years.
 If you have enough military experience and you meet the VA home loan eligibility requirements, this can be an excellent option for buying a home.

-To obtain VA home loans in SC or NC, you need to meet one of these requirements:
+To obtain VA home loans in North Carolina or South Carolina, you need to meet one of these requirements:

 - You are an active duty service member or you have been honorably discharged.